 7. Being Positive.
 No one likes a constant pessimist.
 Having an upbeat attitude and trying to be a problem-solver makes a big difference.

 8. Supporting Others.
 You share the spotlight with colleagues, take time to show others how to do things properly, and lend an ear when necessary.

 9. Staying Work-Focused.
 Not letting your private life needlessly have an impact on your job, and not spending time at work attending to personal matters.

 10. Listening Carefully.
 People want to be heard, so you give people a chance to explain their ideas adequately.

 The Professional Advantage

 The more you put into practice the 10 points listed above, the better your chances will be to create a positive reputation for yourself.
-This can ultimately translate into raises and promotions, chances to work on more assignments that you enjoy, less likelihood of being downsized when layoffs are being considered, and the respect of peers and senior management.
+This can ultimately translate into raises and promotions, opportunities to work on more assignments that you enjoy, less likelihood of being downsized when layoffs are being considered, and the respect of peers and senior management.

 You also benefit from feelings of increased self-worth and dignity.
 Plus, you keep yourself marketable for the future — all in all, some excellent reasons to as professional as possible.